Champii/dotfiles/README.md

       - Proc macros ?
 Derive ?
       - Allow asm code ?
       - Allow right shifted indentation when assign ? (maybe a bad idea)
+      - Multiline operators that can indent but not dedent

+    - To investigate again
+      - Fix nested multiline dot (indent problem)
+      - Multiline arguments and spaced dot are in conflict.
+A spaced dot should close the arguments on the line its defined on

   - Desugar
     - Operator precedence